 If you already hold a graduate degree in a field of mental health and would like to pursue additional training in adventure-based psychotherapy you can earn a post-masters certificate through this online program.

-The Prescott College Adventure-Based Psychotherapy concentration is designed for self-directed learners with some background in either mental health or outdoor/ experiential education who wish to specialize in adventure-based intervention.
-The 15-credit hour concentration is in addition to the 60-credit hours required for the master of science.
+The Prescott College Adventure-Based Psychotherapy certificate is designed for self-directed learners with some background in either mental health or outdoor/ experiential education who wish to specialize in adventure-based intervention.
+The 15-credit hour certificate is in addition to the 60-credit hours required for the master of science.

 This is one of very few academic programs in the United States that incorporates the experience of the wilderness in modalities designed to heal clients and facilitate their personal exploration.
 Graduates possess competency in both conventional psychotherapy and adventure therapy, including wilderness leadership (if desired), and are employable in a range of settings, from educational to clinical.

-A 700-hour (minimum) applied practicum encompassing both clinical (traditional) and outdoor settings interweaves throughout the ongoing coursework.
+A 96-hour applied practicum encompassing both clinical (traditional) and outdoor settings interweaves throughout the ongoing coursework.
 The practicum focus on experiential development of outdoor activity skills and includes Wilderness First Responder first aid training for students who are not already certified.